 The draft policies are specific to each sector.
 The general policies should also be referred to.
-The sector policies take precedence over the general policies.

-There are four supporting maps for each sector showing the:
+There are four supporting maps for each sector showing:

-- 1. context - 3.2. current uses (eg recreation facilities) - 2.3. landscape and existing vegetation - 4. management and projected future changes.
+- 1. context

+- 2. current uses (eg recreation facilities)

+- 3. landscape and existing vegetation

+- 4. management and projected future changes.